 If you have a small budget, you’ll probably have to handle the copywriting yourself.

 Read up on direct mail copywriting best practices and handle the messaging on your own.
 Using Postalytics, you can easily add copy to your postcards and other collateral that you send through our system and monitor the results.
 Postalytics makes it easy to re-use or copy templates that perform well.

 Learn Direct Mail Copywriting Fundamentals From A Chief Creative Officer

 Direct Mail List Costs And List Size

 The Golden Rule of Direct Marketing dictates that 40% of the success of your direct mail campaign will depend on the quality of your list.
-Mailing list quality can vary dramatically.
-Only work with reputable marketing list providers, or related partner companies that will allow you to pay to gain access to their own mailing lists.
+Mailing list quality and pricing can vary dramatically.

 With the introduction of triggered direct mail and smart send lists that are pulled directly from CRM and Marketing Automation tools, not all direct mail campaign cost breakdowns involve mailing list pricing.